jmMeessen/blog-the-captains-shack/content/speaking.md

 These are the conferences or talks I had the pleasure to make.

-* "**Initiation à Docker**", Marseille-Luminy University Campus, one day training, November 2016
+* "**Initiation à Docker**", Science Faculty (Luminy campus) Aix-Marseille University, one day training, November 2016
 * "**Docker introduction and security**", SWIFT Dev-Days 2016
 * "**Docker.
 How about the security ?**", Worldline Techforum 2016
 * "**Docker en Production ?
 Et quid de la sécurité ?**", [Breizhcamp 2016](http://blog.breizhcamp.org/#conf-5)